gitlabhq/gitlabhq/doc/gitlab-geo/database.md

    public IP.
 1. Continue to [set up the secondary server](#step-2-configure-the-secondary-server).

----

-**For installations from source**

-1. SSH into your database **primary** server and login as root:

-    ```
-    sudo -i
-    ```

-1. Create a replication user named `gitlab_replicator`:

-    ```bash
-    sudo -u postgres psql -c "CREATE USER gitlab_replicator REPLICATION ENCRYPTED PASSWORD 'thepassword';"
-    ```

-1. Edit `postgresql.conf` to configure the primary server for streaming replication (for Debian/Ubuntu that would be `/etc/postgresql/9.x/main/postgresql.conf`):

-    ```bash
-    listen_address = '1.2.3.4'
-    wal_level = hot_standby
-    max_wal_senders = 5
-    checkpoint_segments = 10
-    wal_keep_segments = 10
-    hot_standby = on
-    ```

-    See the Omnibus notes above for more details of `listen_address`.

-    Edit the `wal` values as you see fit.

-1. Set the access control on the primary to allow TCP connections using the server's public IP and set the connection from the secondary to require a password.
-Edit `pg_hba.conf` (for Debian/Ubuntu that would be `/etc/postgresql/9.x/main/pg_hba.conf`):

-    ```bash
-    host    all             all                      127.0.0.1/32    trust
-    host    all             all                      1.2.3.4/32      trust
-    host    replication     gitlab_replicator        5.6.7.8/32      md5
-    ```

-    Where `1.2.3.4` is the public IP address of the primary server, and `5.6.7.8` the public IP address of the secondary one.
-If you want to add another secondary, add one more row like the replication one and change the IP
-    address:

-      ```bash
-      host    all             all                      127.0.0.1/32    trust
-      host    all             all                      1.2.3.4/32      trust
-      host    replication     gitlab_replicator        5.6.7.8/32      md5
-      host    replication     gitlab_replicator        11.22.33.44/32  md5
-      ```

-1. Restart PostgreSQL for the changes to take effect.
-1. Now that the PostgreSQL server is set up to accept remote connections, run `netstat -plnt` to make sure that PostgreSQL is listening to the server's public IP.

 ### Step 2.
 Configure the secondary server

-**For Omnibus installations**

 1. SSH into your GitLab **secondary** server and login as root: